Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 ```
  btrfs subvolume snapshot /media/NextcloudHDD2/ncp-snapshots/daily-xxxxx /media/NextcloudHDD2/ncdata
 ```
-**NOTE**: like explained above the snapshots logs are linked to the hidden data on your NextcloudHDD2 so you have to restore from snapshots to inside the backupdrive not to the new replacement drive that replaces NextcloudHDD1.
+>**NOTE**: like explained above the snapshots logs are linked to the hidden data on your NextcloudHDD2 so you have to restore from snapshots to inside the backup-drive not to the new replacement drive that replaces NextcloudHDD1.

 4. Copy the just restored data -directory to the new replacement drive the new NextcloudHDD1, by these steps

+>**NOTE**: Now when you have already running Nextcloud instance so for manual alterations you have to also manually switch maintenance mode on and off.

 Turn maintenance mode on:
 ```